Australian Aboriginal artefacts: Shields

 Shields were mainly used by Aboriginal warriors to defend themselves in dispute battles, often for commodities such as territory.
 A shield which had not lost a battle was thought to be inherently powerful and was a prized possession.
 Shields were made from wood or bark and usually had carved markings or painted designs.
 They could also be used in ceremonies such as in corroborees.

+Aboriginal shields come in two main types: broad shields, and parrying shields.
+Parrying shields parry blows from a club whereas broad shields block spears.
+Shields for parrying are thick, strong and narrow, whereas broad shields are wide but thin.
+Aboriginal shields were made from different materials in different areas, they were made from buttress root, mulga wood, and bark.
+A handle is attached or carved on the back and the shield was often painted with red and white patterns.
+Arragong and Tawarrang shields were carved of wood often with an outer layer of bark.
+Tawarrang shields were notably narrow and long and had patterns carved into the sides.
+This particular category of shield could also be used as a musical instrument when struck with a club, in addition to its use as a weapon.

 The Elemong shield is made from bark and is oval in shape.
 A handle is attached to the back and the shield was often painted with red and white patterns.
 Arragong and Tawarrang shields were carved of wood often with an outer layer of bark.
 Tawarrang shields were notably narrow and long and had patterns carved into the sides.
 This particular category of shield could also be used as a musical instrument when struck with a club, in addition to its use as a weapon.

 Shields originating from the North Queensland rainforest region are highly sought after by collectors due to their lavish decorative painting designs.
 These shields were made from buttress roots of rainforest fig trees (Ficus sp.)
 They were painted with red, yellow, white and black using natural materials including ochre, clay, charcoal and human blood.
 Shields from the post-contact period can, in some instances, include the colour blue.
 A piece of lawyer cane (Calamus australis) would be pushed up the shield owner's nose to cause bleeding.
 Blood would be put onto the shield, signifying their life being shared with the object.
 Designs on each shield were original and would represent the owners’ totemic affiliations and their country.
 This could be done through symbolism, composition and other means of visual representation.
 On the final day of a young Aboriginal man's initiation ceremony, he is given a blank shield for which he can create his own design.
 It was believed that the shield harnessed the power and protection of the owners totem and ancestral spirits.